 Recently, there has been a constant emerging of new national/regional NES Tetris competitions around the World.
 But at the same time, there seems to be a bit of a confusion whether one should play PAL or NTSC version of the game.
 As there are two main versions of the game, there are two main competitions held annually: the Classic Tetris World Championship (CTWC) and the Classic Tetris European Championship (CTEC).
 In the CTWC, the NTSC version is played as the competition is held in an NTSC region (USA).
 In the CTEC, the PAL version is played as the competition is held in PAL region (Europe/Denmark).
-However, when arranging and playing in a national or a regional Tetris competition (other than the CTWC/CTEC) it is not necessarily obsvious which version is, or should be, played.
+However, when arranging and playing in an online or live national/regional Tetris competition (other than the CTWC/CTEC) it is not necessarily obvious which version is, or should be, played.

-For a further food for thought, this webpage gathers some similarities and differences between the PAL and NTSC versions of the NES Tetris by making some simple comparisons of the games.
-Hopefully this will clarify some of the misunderstandings that regularly pop up on (Facebook, Discord) conversations.
+This webpage gathers some similarities and differences between the PAL and NTSC versions of the NES Tetris by making some simple comparisons of the games.
+Hopefully this will clarify some of the misunderstandings that regularly pop up on (Facebook, Discord, etc.) conversations.
+As of 2021, there is a separate page for identifying whether your NES console+game cartridge (i.e. a Tetris cart) is NTSC or PAL.

 Level speeds and ”kill screens”